 The flange mimics a proper breastfeeding latch.
 Too large, and the areola gets compressed, causing the milk to get stuck prior to release, much like the kink in a water hose.
 Too small, and there’s too much friction on the nipple, causing blisters, soreness, and inadequate milk production.

-It may seem overwhelming, one more thing to learn, especially for a new mom.
-Let’s take a closer look at the mechanics sizing to better understand and prepare for your perfect size!
+It may seem overwhelming, (one more thing to learn!) especially for new moms.
+Let’s take a closer look at how to find the right size.

-A breast pump flange is the funnel or cone-shaped plastic cup that fits directly over your nipple to form a seal around the areola to create a vacuum that gently draws the nipple into the funnel for milk extraction.
+A breast pump flange (also called a breast shield) is the cone-shaped plastic cup that fits directly over your nipple to form a seal around the areola.
+Vacuum suction creates an effective seal gently draws the nipple into the funnel for milk extraction.

-The primary functions of the areola is to serve an easy-to-see bullseye for the baby to aim for when latching, but also a collective where all of the milk ducts / channels send the milk from storage.When sizing a flange, the areola should not be ignored.
-The funnel, or breast shield, of the flange mimics the lips of a baby.
-If none of the areola makes it into the mouth or the flange, there is inadequate stimulation to the breast, that may interfere with long-term supply and milk production.
-It may also affect comfort, as this could also mean tightness around the nipple, which has a negative impact on milk production, too.
+The funnel of the flange mimics the lips of a baby, who will pull not only the nipple into their mouth, but also just a small amount of the areola.
+If none of the areola makes it into the mouth or the flange, there is inadequate stimulation to the breast and that may interfere with long-term milk supply and production.
+It may also affect comfort, as this could also lead to tightness around the nipple, which has a negative impact on milk production, too.

-A comfortable fit for both means less physical stress on the breasts, which helps the body relax and respond well to oxytocin, the hormone responsible for releasing milk that is produced and stored.
+A comfortable fit means less physical stress on the breasts, which helps the body relax and respond well to oxytocin, the hormone responsible for releasing milk.

 Finding The Correct Breast Pump Flange Size